gkishard-workingboy/os_org_work/lab3/readme.txt

 # Lab 3

 ## Group Members
-Zhikuan Wei
+Zhikuan Wei <w.zhikuan@wustl.edu>
-Zhuroan Sun
+Zhuroan Sun <zhuoran.sun@wustl.edu>

 ## Server Design
-The client first check the arguments.
+The server first check the arguments.
 If the argument is malformed, it prints the usage message, and returns an unique error code.

-Then it opens the file specified by the argument.
+Then it opens the file specified by the argument in sequential order, and stores them into a dynamic length file pointer array.
+And the size of the file pointer array is also the size of connections we need.
+Then we create socket for listen incomming connection, and applying the epoll as the demultiplexer. and also use the min heap as the sorting data structure (https://github.com/armon/c-minheap-array).
+First we register the listenning socket into epoll and epoll_wait function will give us the file descriptor ready for I/O operation.
+If the ready file descriptor is listenning socket, then we will accept the new connection and create a corresponding rw_obj to it, also store such rw_obj in the rw_obj array, and store the corresponding index to con2rw_obj array to make future access more efficient.

+A normal connection will first be written by server, and we use the rw_obj to record how much data has been written to prevent short-write happens.
+After all lines of that file being sent, we will fclose that file pointer and prepare the rw_obj for reading, and also change the event of connection socket for input and disconnection.
+Then if socket is sending data back, our demultiplexer will detect such notification and server will read the data from that socket, in case of short-read, we store the raw data into rw_obj in a stream manner and search line from it, at last, we will compact the buffer inside the rw_obj for next reading.
+Each time we find a line from the buffer inside rw_obj, we will easily separate line number and line content, then take number as the key content as the value to insert into min heap.

+After all clients finish their works, server will output all line content into an ouptut file in sorting order by using the heap sort.

 ## Client Design